chirlasai/tp/README.md

 | **Exit**                          | `exit`                                                                             | `exit`                                                               |

 ### Notes
+- When commanding `list`, use up arrow :arrow_up: or :arrow_down: to navigate the list of cats.
 - Parameters in `UPPER_CASE` are supplied by the user (e.g. `n/NAME` → `n/Snowy`).
 - Items in `[square brackets]` are optional.
 - Items followed by `…` can be used multiple times or omitted entirely.